rieckpil/progmot/content/post/proofread-one-year-course-release.md

 Whenever there's something new or worth mentioning, I'll add a new lesson to the course.
 If there's something outdated, or I would do something different, I'll replace a video.

 Compared to an eBook, keeping an online course up-to-date is more effort.
 There's no search and replace functionality for already recorded videos.
-You have to find the correct spot and record a new video or cut the outdated scene.
+You have to find the correct spot and record a new video, or cut the outdated scene.
 But fortunately, in the area I'm creating content for, there's maturity and stable APIs and libraries.

 Some course participants asked for a `plain/text` version of the online course to have a quick lookup reference for recipes and techniques.
-That's why I'm currently creating an eBook based on the online course.
+This is why I'm currently creating an eBook based on the online course.

-That's also a great way to attract a wider audience as not everybody enjoys learning from videos and prefers to read a book on the beach.
+It's also a great way to attract a wider audience, as not everybody enjoys learning from videos and prefers to read a book on the beach.

 The next online course is also waiting to be created.
 On top of the [Stratospheric eBook](https://stratospheric.dev/) (From Zero to Production with Spring Boot and AWS), which I've written with [Tom Hombergs](https://reflectoring.io/) and [Björn Wilmsmann](https://bjoernkw.com/), we're creating an online course.
 Equipped with my insights from this course launch, I'm looking forward to this project.